pratah/Python-SQLite3/README.md

 	)""")
 ```

-:warning: Be sure to use multi-line docstrings when inserting multiple records `(""" This is a multi-line docstring """)`
+:warning: Be sure to use multi-line docstrings when inserting multiple records `("""  """)`

 ---